Zero Hour (Star Trek: Enterprise): Broadcast

 "Zero Hour" was first broadcast on May 26, 2004, on the UPN network within the United States.
 It was watched by 3.91 million viewers.
 It received a Nielsen rating of 2.5/4 percent, which meant that it was seen by 2.5 percent of all households, and 4 percent of all households watching television at the time of the broadcast.
 "Zero Hour" placed UPN in fifth place in the ratings during the timeslot.
 The episode was first broadcast in the UK later that year on June 7, on Sky One.

-Prior to the broadcast of the finale of season three, there were rumours that the series was going to be cancelled.
+Prior to the broadcast of the finale of season three, there were rumors that the series was going to be cancelled.
 UPN decided to renew the series, but moved it for season four to Friday nights, and so "Zero Hour" was the final episode of Enterprise to be broadcast on a Wednesday evening.

 Critical response

 Michelle Erica Green, in her review for TrekNation, found the ending of the episode amusing, describing it as an "insane left hook of a cliffhanger".
 She praised the character development elsewhere in the episode, but kept returning to what she described as "EVIL ALIEN NAZIS".
 Jamahl Epsicokhan, at his website Jammer's Reviews, gave the episode two and a half out of four stars.
 He said that the episode featured several science fiction clichés, such as having the Xindi weapon destroyed in Earth's orbit.
 He said that the final scene of the episode was the "Ultimate WTF ending" and compared it to the "jarring" finale of Tim Burton's version of the film Planet of the Apes.
-James Gray writing for The Digital Fix was positive about the episode, concluding that it was a "satisfyingly action-packed climax to the season".

 IGN gave the episode 1.5 out of 5, and said "while parts of the episode had flashes of what the series should be, it was still as big a mess as the rest of Season 3."
 They criticized the ending of a season long plot arc with a cliffhanger.

 WhatCulture ranked this episode the 12th worst episode of the Star Trek franchise.

-In 2021, The Digital Fix said that this episode, and preceding "Countdown", were "an exciting end to an ambitious season."
+James Gray writing for The Digital Fix was positive about the episode, concluding that it was a "satisfyingly action-packed climax to the season".
+The Digital Fix said that this episode, and preceding "Countdown", were "an exciting end to an ambitious season."